Share |

 When are new data and reports released?

 Less than a tank of gas.
-When we did our initial market research and looked at the price points our competitors charge and the long-term commitments required, we were shocked (and, full disclosure, a few of us had some ideas about joining the overpriced pack!).
-One national provider that charged over $100 dollars a month and apparently scrapes listing info from public websites as its data source.
-Another provider requires the subscriber to download the application on his/her computer and re-install when any new features are added - and also costs more than a Benjamin per month.
+When we did our initial market research and looked at the price points our competitors charge and the long-term commitments required, we were shocked.
+One national provider charged over $100 dollars a month and apparently scrapes listing info from public websites as its data source.
+Another provider requires the subscriber to download the application on his/her computer and re-install when any new features are added - and also costs more than $100/month.

 How do I embed a custom chart on my website or blog?